susantabiswas/susantabiswas.github.io/README.md

 # susantabiswas.github.io
-Personel website written with Angular 7.
+Personel website made with Angular 7.

 to do:
 - make it PWA